-In many states, the only specific employee responsibility in connection with vocational rehabilitation is that the employee must "accept" it.
-Inherent in this responsibility is the requirement that the employee cooperate with vocational rehabilitation efforts and make a valid attempt to return to suitable employment.
-Other states have different types of requirements.
-In certain states, for example, an injured employee is not required to participate in either physical rehabilitation or vocational rehabilitation.
+In many states, the only employee responsibility is that the employee must accept it.
+The employee must cooperate with the job training efforts.
+They have to make a reasonable attempt to return to suitable employment.
+Other states have different types of conditions.
+In some states, for example, injured employees are not required to undergo rehabilitation.

 Responsibilities of Employers

-Employers (or their workers' compensation carriers) also have statutory and regulatory responsibilities which they must fulfill.
-For example, in some states, an employer must offer rehabilitation-counseling services to any employee who has an injury that has resulted in 60 days of lost time from work.
-The offer must be made within five days after that threshold has been reached.
-However, if the employee sustained a back injury, they only need lose 30 days of work in order for the employer to be required to offer rehabilitation counseling.
-In other states, however, an employer must offer vocational rehabilitation within 120 days if the injury resulted in a loss of "suitable gainful employment."
+The workers' compensation laws vary by state.
+For example, in some states, an employer must offer job counseling services to any injured employee whose injury resulted in 60 days of lost time from work.
+The offer must be made within five days after reaching that threshold.
+If the employee sustains a back injury, they only need to lose 30 workdays.
+In other states, an employer must provide rehabilitation within 120 days.
+This is if the injury resulted in a loss of suitable gainful employment.